zpl-c/zpl/README.md

 git clone https://github.com/zpl-c/zpl.git
 ```

-This method is used by us to develop ZPL as it contains all the development sources that are easy to modify and expand.
-This method is not suitable for vendoring.
+This method is used by us to develop ZPL as it contains all the development sources that are easy to modify and expand, but it is not suitable for vendoring.

 # Table of Contents